usnistgov/PS-002-WALDO/README.md

 # PS-002 WALDO (Wireless Artificial intelligence Location DetectiOn)), we finally know where you are: sensing using mmWave communications and ML.
 > Software and dataset resource for ITU AI/ML 5G Challenge.
-To register to the channel, please visit https://challenge.aiforgood.itu.int/match/matchitem/38.
+To register to the challenge, please visit https://challenge.aiforgood.itu.int/match/matchitem/38.

 ## Table of Contents
 * [Installation](#installation)